Ginzan Onsen

 Photo by ume-y – Ginzan Onsen (2012) / Size-adapted.

-Wooden three- and four-story buildings constructed from the Taisho to Showa eras still line the streets today.
+Wooden buildings with three or four stories, constructed between the Taisho and Showa periods, still line the streets today.

-At night, the hot spring town is lit by gas lamps, creating an even more charming atmosphere.
+At night, the hot spring town is illuminated by gas lamps, creating an even more charming atmosphere.

-The warm light soothes the eyes of tourists, and the image of the good old hot spring town of Ginzan Onsen can be seen there.
+The warm light soothes the eyes of tourists, and the old-fashioned hot spring town of Ginzan Onsen is still there.

 The densely packed hot spring town is lined with a variety of shops, including inns, souvenir shops, and restaurants, and recently a retro Japanese-style cafe has also opened, making the town even more lively